Lexcodes001/react-interactive-comments-section-main/src/README.md

-# Frontend Mentor - Rock, Paper, Scissors solution
+# Frontend Mentor - Interactive-Comments-Section solution

 This is a solution to the [Interactive-Comments-Section](https://www.frontendmentor.io/challenges/interactive-comments-section).